ProjectEssentials/ProjectEssentials-Core/documentation/for-players.md

 > ## Installation instructions.

+# Documentation outdated, i'm so lazy for updating documentation here, see this documentation this https://mairwunnx.gitbook.io/project-essentials/project-essentials-core#how-to-install
+## If you want to help me, you can update this documentation through pull request.

 For start the modification, you need installed Forge, it is desirable that the version matches the supported versions.
 You can download Forge from the [link](https://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.14.4.html).
 Move the downloaded mod (marked `-MOD` in the file name) to the `mods` folder (installation example below).